brklntmhwk/npkb/README.md

 - `⛵: boat note` Just started or floating around isolated from other notes
 - `🌱: seedling` Growing with a few contents and bidirectional links added but still in its infancy
 - `🌿: budding` Growing with more than a few  bidirectional links and contents added but still developing
-- `🌲: evergreen forest`  Well developed and full-fledged "Permanent Notes"
+- `🌲: evergreen forest`  Well developed and full-fledged "Evergreen Notes"

 By introducing these to your note-taking system, you can clearly see their maturity as a note and easily prioritize them.
 I determined the classification above referring to [Bryan Jenks](https://notes.bryanjenks.dev/Z/HOME).
 ## Directory Tree